kokkos/kokkos-core-wiki/docs/source/API/core/builtinreducers/ReducerConcept.rst

 Built-In Reducers
 ~~~~~~~~~~~~~~~~~

-Kokkos provides a number of built-in reducers that automatically work with the intrinsic C++ types as well as Kokkos::complex.
-In order to use a Built-in reducer with a custom type, a template specialization of Kokkos::reduction_identity<CustomType> must be defined.
+Kokkos provides a number of built-in reducers that automatically work with the intrinsic C++ types as well as ``Kokkos::complex``.
+In order to use a Built-in reducer with a custom type, a template specialization of ``Kokkos::reduction_identity<CustomType>`` must be defined.
 A simple example is shown below and more information can be found under `Custom Reductions <../../../ProgrammingGuide/Custom-Reductions.html>`_.

 * `Kokkos::BAnd <BAnd.html>`_
 * `Kokkos::BOr <BOr.html>`_